-The law school automatically makes a video/audio recording of each class (except those in LRC 336 or Seminar A, as they lack the necessary equipment).
+The law school automatically makes a recording of each class (except those in LRC 336 or Seminar A, as they lack the necessary equipment).
 As of Summer 2015, professors now choose from three options on how these recordings are distributed to students:

-- the default is that all students enrolled in your class will receive a link to the recording;
+- Default - all students enrolled in your class will receive a link to the recording;

-- OR you may choose to have no students receive the link (the exception will be students with ADA accommodations);
+- OR you may choose to have no students receive the link (with the exception of students with ADA accommodations);

 - OR you may choose to have the link sent directly to you to distribute to individual students per your stated policy.
 If you choose this option you will need to screen requests and handle distribution on your own, as faculty legal assistants no longer distribute class recordings.

 b) Guest Speakers

-In order to authorize the recording of a guest speaker’s class, your guest must fill out a Speaker Release Form to authorize their being recorded.
-Your faculty legal assistant can help facilitate that process.
-If your speaker declines to be recorded, your assistant will arrange that no students, even those with special accommodations, receive the recording for that particular class.
-Please provide sufficient advance notice to enable us to obtain note takers for students with special accommodations.
+In order to authorize the recording of a guest speaker’s class, your guest must fill out a Speaker Release Form.
+Your faculty legal assistant can coordinate this process.
+If your guest speaker chooses not to be recorded, your legal assistant will make sure the students, even those with special accommodations, do not receive the recording for the class.
+You must provide sufficient advance notice to enable the school to obtain note takers for students with special accommodations.

 The full Class Recording Policy is available here.

 Teaching Resources Bibliography

 There are a number of materials available to assist in strengthening your classroom skills.
 You will find a list of recommended titles below.
-Many of these texts are available in the Legal Writing Conference Room in Wood Hall, or from Doreen Corwin (firstname.lastname@example.org).
+Many of these texts are available in the Legal Writing Conference Room in Wood Hall.
 Note that these links are accessible only if you are on the Lewis & Clark network.